 If you choose to withhold food from your dog for a time, when you do feed him, make sure you’re offering him a very bland diet.
 Food that you make yourself is usually best.
 Unseasoned chicken and rice are good options, as well as baby food with meat.
 Just make sure it isn’t seasoned with things like onion or garlic.

 Oatmeal is a good option for dogs with stomach problems, as it gives them fiber as well as minerals and nutrients, and is soothing to the gut.
-Unsweetened plain yogurt is also beneficial to your dog’s digestive system, as it helps to keep the natural flora and bacteria balanced and healthy.
+Once your furry friend is ready to eat again, stick to bland food and integrate a probiotic supplement to help speed up the recovery process.
+Probiotics such as Lactobacillus, Bifidobacterium, Streptococcus, and Enterococcus are beneficial bacteria that naturally live inside your dog’s digestive system, as it helps to keep the natural flora and bacteria balanced and healthy.

 Often when dogs are sick they try to eat grass.
 This is fine, it’s a natural response, so if you see your dog doing it, just allow him to and his upset stomach could resolve without any intervention from you at all!